googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.1.7.1 Re-use by referencing shared subtables**

-Several of the paint table formats link to a child paint table using a forward offset within the file: PaintGlyph, PaintComposite, PaintTransformed, PaintRotate, and PaintSkew.
+Several of the paint table formats link to a child paint table using a forward offset within the file: PaintGlyph, PaintComposite, PaintTransform, PaintRotate, and PaintSkew.
 A child subtable can be shared by several tables of these formats.
 For example, several PaintGlyph tables might link to the same PaintSolid table, or to the same node for a sub-graph describing a more complex